 A baby needs a lot of attention during the first few months of life and they'll spend a lot of time breastfeeding.
-You can help support your breastfeeding partner by:
+Talk with your breastfeeding partner often so you know how they're feeling and what you can do to help.
+Some breastfeeding parents find it helpful when their partner:

-- giving her time to learn to breastfeed - giving her time to cuddle together skin-to-skin - having her rest when your baby sleeps - bringing your baby to her for breastfeeding - asking if you can help her with positioning your baby at the breast - doing diaper changes, burping and bathing your baby - doing extra household tasks - limiting visitors and phone calls as needed - bringing her water to drink
+- gives them time to cuddle together skin-to-skin - makes it easy for them to rest and sleep between feeds - brings the baby to them for breastfeeding - asks before helping with breastfeeding - takes care of diaper changes, burping and bathing the baby - helps by doing extra household tasks - limits visitors and phone calls as needed - brings them water to drink while breastfeeding

-- preparing healthy foods and going grocery shopping - finding her support if needed - staying awake while she's feeding your baby, especially if your partner is tired or laying down, and help them by returning your baby to their crib or cradle when she's done feeding
+- prepares healthy foods and goes grocery shopping - finds them support if needed - stays awake while they are breastfeeding, especially if they are tired or laying down, and helps them by returning the baby to their crib or cradle after a feed